pydata/pydata-sphinx-theme/README.md

 every save reloads the development server.
 This reload includes bundling stylesheets, javascript, and runing sphinx again.

-The follow files will be watched and reloaded on change:
+The following files will be watched and reloaded on change:

 - ./src/js/index.js
 - ./src/scss/index.scss